Video: How to teach your child to ride a bike – updated

 The ‘two o’clock’ position is where the pedal is normally in line with the down tube of the bike, and is where there is maximum forward momentum – ideally this is where the rider’s feet will be when they stop the bike too.

 Hold on under their arms while they practise pushing off with the right pedal.

 Once they can push off and then lift their left foot onto the left pedal without looking down, they can start pedalling forwards.

 You may need to still support them while they learn this new action and combine it with balancing and steering.
 Hold them gently under the arms or by gently holding the middle section of the back of the child’s top.

-Keep reminding them to keep their head up, look ahead not down, keep a straight back, loosen the shoulders and RELAX!
+Keep reminding the trainee to keep their head up, look ahead not down, keep a straight back, loosen the shoulders and relax!

 Once you feel the bike and rider are able to pedal, balance, steer and stop unaided, the magic moment has arrived when you can let go – although again, they may need you to nudge the bike to keep it moving fast enough.

 Remind them to keep pedalling or the bike will stop – but ask them to stop if going too fast or about to hit something!

 At this point, many trainees may not realise they are riding a bike without help and will be amazed when they stop and turn round to see you are now some distance away.

 Congratulate them on their achievement and pause for a breather.